-How do w support a child with complex and multiple needs?
+How do we support a child with complex and multiple needs?

 - Staff experiences (several children have been through the school with one-to- one support due to complex needs) - .
-Closely adhere to SEND Policy and Equality and Inclusion Policies - Outside agency support, including those agencies who work with families - 1-to-1 support offered, as result of Education and Health Care Plan (EHC).
+Closely adhere to SEND Policy and Equality and Inclusion Policies - Outside agency support, including those agencies who work with families - 1-to-1 support offered, at times, as result of Education and Health Care Plan (EHC) Travel training and 'life skills' curriculum, as necessary - particularly regarding transition, Preparation for Adulthood, money skills and safety awareness.

-'My child has an Education, Health and Care Plan (EHCP) and his Support Assistant has helped him smash his targets!
-I really appreciate everything she has done, and the efforts from all other staff, too.'
+'My child has an Education, Health and Care Plan (EHCP) and staff have helped him smash his targets!
+I really appreciate everything they have done'.

-KS2 Parent
+KS2 Parent, 2023

-Which s pec ialist

-service S do we

-access beyond the
+Which specialist services do we access beyond the school?

-school?

-We have current regular contact with the following services who give us support and advice:
+We have current regular contact with the following services who give us support and advice:\

 - Specialist Inclusion Service, including ASD Team, Hearing Impaired (HI) Team and Visual Impaired (VI) Team

 - Educational Psychologists Circle Psychology

 - Mental Health Support Team (MHST)

 - Speech and Language Therapy

 - Occupational Therapy (OT)

 - Physiotherapy

 - ASD service

 - Open Minds CAMHS

 - Noah's Arc

 - EWO

 - Behaviour and attendance service

 - EdShift practitioners for children who have been involved in Domestic Abuse

 - · School nursing service Locala

-- We are also part of the Elland Cluster where expertise is shared between schools.
+- We are also part of the Elland Cluster and GHAT network where expertise is shared between schools.